 Due dates of lab reports are located on the lab semester schedule.
 Lab reports will not be accepted via email unless otherwise specified.
 Lab reports turned in late will receive a penalty of 10% each day the report is late and result in a grade of 0 if not received within one week of the established due date.

-8all 8sonly eight (8
+Over the course of the semester a total of 8 experiments will be performed.
+You are required to complete all 8 experiments and will turn in results for accuracy for each.
+Writing skills are important to express and explain test results and other important information in the “real world,” and we realize that completing lab reports is labor intensive.
+Therefore, you will only be writing lab reports for four (4) of the eight (8) labs in this course.

+The following list* includes the lab experiments for which a completed lab report is required:

+Acid-Base Titration: Determination of Potassium Hydrogen Phthalate and Unknown Sodium Carbonate

+Spectrophotometric Determination of Iron

+Assay of SO3 by Gravimetric Analysis of Sulfate

+Weak acid titrations: ID and Quantification of Polyprotic Acids

+*At the discretion of the Instructor or TA, this list can be modified at any time over the course of the semester.

 Laboratory Exams: